- Car Reviews

 What's the verdict?

 It’s a fun little thing, the Aygo X, particularly in Cardamom Green Limited Edition spec with the retractable fabric roof.
-It rides and steers impressively well too, although the little three-cylinder engine can feel a little gutless at anything above city speeds.
+It rides and steers impressively well too, although the little three-cylinder engine can feel a little gutless at anything above city speeds and the CVT 'auto' is truly, eye-wateringly awful.